Why Does My Dog Throw Up At 3 Am – Main Reasons & Solutions

 Colitis

-Other than that, you may notice your dog has frequent vomiting and flatulence.
+You may also notice your dog has frequent vomiting and flatulence.
 For this, you need to visit a veterinarian and change the diet plan of your dog.
-Moreover, for disrupting colitis, proper medicines should also be given.
+Moreover, doctors should also give proper medicines for disrupting colitis.

 Pregnancy